Your cart is currently empty!

 What do parents need to do about meals?

-If your child has anorexia (or another eating disorder that drives them to restrict their eating), then the best treatment requires you, the parent, to find a way to get your child to eat.
-And to eat enough for weight recovery.
-And at some stage parents also help their child manage foods that have become fear foods.
-Usually that means that parents take charge of meals for as long as their son or daughter cannot safely and reliably take care of their nutrition.
+If your child has anorexia (or another eating disorder that drives them to restrict their eating at times), then the best treatment requires you, the parent, to find a way to get your child to eat.
+Regularly (3 meals and 2 or 3 snacks a day).
+And enough for weight recovery (0.5 to 1 kg gain per week).

 My Bitesize audios and my book have lots more on meals and how to get your child to eat.
 I also offer online group workshops.
+See also this page 'How to get your child to eat: refeeding mealtime tips'

 Is there a danger in suddenly refeeding someone with anorexia?

-Yes, though nowadays there is talk about this having been overblown.
-It’s called refeeding syndrome, it can be fatal, and it’s caused by sudden drops in the levels of some electrolytes.
+Yes, though nowadays experts say this has been overblown.
+It's called refeeding syndrome, it can be fatal, and it's caused by sudden drops in the levels of some electrolytes.
 There are no external signs of it, just blood tests to monitor it.
 As I explain in Chapter 6, it is rare, and the risk is mainly if your child has eaten little or nothing for a long time.
-Traditionally, hospitals have refed very slowly because of the risk of refeeding syndrome, but more recent studies (and first-hand experiences from experienced therapists) indicate that the risk is far lower than previously thought.
-Much more common is the damage done by under-feeding.

 There is guidance for your doctor on assessing for refeeding syndrome in section 8 of the Academy for Eating Disorders (AED) Guidebook for Nutrition Treatment of eating disorders (2020).